Letter to Bangkok: Thailand’s inequality puts millions at risk - The Isaan Record

 Thailand and Canada faced a similar situation: dim prospect of getting enough vaccinations.
 The Canadian government made the calculation to play it safe and spread the vaccine around as much as possible.
 Thailand could have done the same with its 12 million vaccinations.
 It would have gained some recognition domestically and internationally by spreading the doses singly.
 They would have been enough to cover 64 percent of 712,000 healthcare professionals, 12.5 million elders, and the 5.4 million with compromised health.
 Or, with two doses, it could have made a good start with these groups.

 Instead, the government has taken a very different approach.
 Vaccinating seniors and those with compromised systems do not seem a priority at all.
-Only 6.8 of the former and 8.4 percent of the latter groups have received one dose, compared to 102 percent of ealt providers and 27 present of frontline officials who have.
+Only 6.8 of the former and 8.4 percent of the latter groups have received one dose, compared to 102 percent of healt providers and 27 present of frontline officials who have.
 And inexplicably 7.6 percent of privileged members of the general public have gobbled up 2.8 million doses.

 How can there be equality when Bangkok always takes first?